 Once Limehouse is in the hospital he heads to Aiko Saito’s room where it has often been rumored a major edit occurs.
 In fact, this is true.
 Almost the entire scene is missing from the cut version.
 Limehouse enters the room slams a strip of gauze over Aiko’s mouth and then a big clumsy cut to the cops and the detective in the hospital.
 It has often been speculated that the scene was a graphic rape, complete with genital mutilation.
 This is only partially true.
 In the uncut scene, Limehouse savagely beats Aiko with a closed fist three times, rips her top open and lifts one of her legs up.
 We cut away to a police detective and a patrolman in the hallway, so if he does rape her, it is completely implied.
 We cut back and he’s making a grunting, stabbing motion and lifts a bloody pair of scissors.
 None of the stabbing is shown, but it could be taken as implied that he is stabbing her in the abdominal region.
 Either way, it is a rough scene, but X-rated?
 Hardly.
 So extreme that the entire scene had to be cut?
 Totally ridiculous, but the MPAA had an agenda, and they would not be denied.

 The second of the two major cuts in the film is the scene where Limehouse machineguns dirty cop Joe Daley (Matthew Faison) in a supremely cheesy Italian restaurant (why are Mafioso types eating at a Fuzio’s type of place?).
 Limehouse is shown firing the gun, but the shot of Joe and his contact being peppered with lead is missing, as is the rest of the violence.
 After Limehouse presumably kills Joe, he shoots up the restaurant decorations, is shown nudging Joe's corpse with his shoe, spits on the floor and that’s it for the cut version.
 In the uncut version of the sequence, Limehouse guns down some of the diners hitting the restaurant decorations in the process and we see Joe’s body face-down on the floor.
 Limehouse uses his foot to turn him over showing him covered in blood, then Limehouse spits on his corpse.
 Yep, that’s X-rated too!
 But wait!
 It gets better.
 Limehouse hears some whimpering coming from behind the bar, so he walks over looks down at someone off camera and says “hey, what’s the matter?
 I ain’t gonna hurt you”, a quick insert shot of a girl standing up and then he fires two shots and we cut to a quick insert of the girl dropping out of frame.
 Not even a squib is present in this bit and the girl isn’t even in the same shot, but somehow, yes, this is X-rated material!
 Will pointed out something that I completely missed.
 This cut was undoubtedly a knee-jerk reaction to the infamous McDonald's massacre of the Summer of 1984.
 The second largest one-day, single-person mass murder in recent US history, having that scene in a film mere months after the fact probably was a little too close to the bone.
 Regardless, it's not the responsibility of a supposedly objective ratings board to decide what the public, or in fact the world, is in the mood to see, but to rate the content of films to advise the movie-going public.
 A concept Valenti only gave lip-service to.
-Check out the full length execution scene:

 The rest of the missing footage is little bits here and there that add up to quite a bit.
 While in the hospital Limehouse is attacked by some cops and he fights them off with his fists and a pair of scissors.
 It’s hard to tell he’s even stabbing them with the scissors, except in the uncut print there is a shot of one of the cops on the floor with a pair of scissors sticking out of his chest.
 You got it… X-rated!
 When Saito kills Limehouse's boss with the folding super-shuriken thing, there is an extra shot of the door swinging open, showing that one of the spokes punched through the door and a patch of blood.
 During the climactic battle in the mannequin factory, Limehouse stabs Saito in the leg with a square dowel rod.
 In the cut version you see the rod going into Saito’s leg via forced perspective (it’s pretty clear that it’s going behind his leg).
 In the uncut version Limehouse gives it a couple of twists after sticking it in.
 Also there are several shots of the rod in the wound, an extra shot of it getting twisted in the wound and blood running out and a shot of the broken rod being pulled out of the wound.
 Is it violent?
 Well, yeah.
 But that's why we have an R-rating; to advise people that the content of the film might not be for the squeamish.
 Just in case the title PRAY FOR DEATH and the image of a ninja in body armor didn't deliver the message and you went into the theater expecting THE APPLE DUMPLING GANG (1975).